raiden-network/grants/README.md

 * Create a [new issue](https://github.com/raiden-network/grants/issues) with the name of your project in our grants repo
 * Outline your proposal in that issue including the use case and functionality (300-800 words)
-* Please include an estimated effort so that we can decide on a fitting grant size (more funds will be added to the grant on gitcoin in case of a more complex submisison)
+* Please include an estimated effort so that we can decide on a fitting grant size (more funds will be added to the grant on gitcoin in case of a more complex submission)
 * Await feedback to make sure that what you’re building is meaningful

 ### How to submit your final project: